alevashov/aupolitics/README.md

 ## Data collection to the database on regular basis and futher visualization

 1. tweet-update.R script runnning daily on schedule, collects the data and saves to the database
-2. visualization.R some visualization through R console
+2. visualization.R some visualization -
 3. AUPolVizual/app.R Shiny R Application with visualization, available publically at https://rserv.levashov.biz/shiny/rstudio/